Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/web/first/gettingstarted.md

   Your browser does not support the video tag.
 </video>

 You will also notice that Wallpaper Engine creates a `project.json` file in the main directory of your web project.
-This file contains some project-specific configurations and you may want to edit it.
-For example, you can add [user properties](/web/customization/properties) to your `project.json` to allow users to customize and tweak your wallpaper.
+This file contains some project-specific configurations, such as a list of all of your [user properties](/web/customization/properties).

 You can publish your wallpaper by clicking on **Workshop** at the top of the editor menu and then **Share wallpaper on Workshop**.
 Going through this process again while using the same Wallpaper Engine project will cause an update to your existing wallpaper to be published to all users.